-Hollywood’s Captain Kirk, 90-year-old William Shatner, blasts off toward space
+Hollywood’s Captain Kirk, 90-year-old William Shatner, blasts into space

 The blastoff brought priceless star power to Bezos’ spaceship company, given its built-in appeal to baby boomers, celebrity watchers and space enthusiasts.
 Shatner starred in TV’s original “Star Trek” from 1966 to 1969, back when the U.S. was racing for the moon, and went on to appear in a string of “Star Trek” movies.

-Bezos himself drove the four to the pad, accompanied them to the platform high above the ground and cranked the hatch shut after they climbed aboard the 60-foot rocket.
+Bezos himself drove the four crew members to the pad, accompanied them to the platform high above the ground and cranked the hatch shut after they climbed aboard the 60-foot rocket.
 A jubilant Bezos was there to greet them when the capsule floated back to Earth under its brilliant blue-and-red parachutes.

 “Hello, astronauts.
 Welcome to Earth!”
-Bezos said as he opened the hatch and was embraced by Shatner.
-The capsule, New Shepard, was named for the first American in space, Alan Shepard.
+Bezos said as he opened the hatch of the New Shepard capsule, named for first American in space, Alan Shepard.

+Shatner said he was struck by the vulnerability of Earth and the relative sliver of its atmosphere.

+“Everybody in the world needs to do this.
+Everybody in the world needs to see,” he said.
+“To see the blue color whip by and now you’re staring into blackness, that’s the thing.
+The covering of blue, this sheath, this blanket, this comforter of blue that we have around, we say, ‘Oh, that’s blue sky.’
+And then suddenly you shoot through it all, and you’re looking into blackness, into black ugliness.”

 The flight comes as the space tourism industry finally takes off, with passengers joyriding aboard ships built and operated by some of the richest men in the world.